maingoc303/Graph_Genome/README.md

 + Visualisation of number of reads before and after quality check can be provided

 ### Alignment reads
+After multiple sequence alignment database is built up, alignment reads from fastq files can be started with shell script to run python script, a table result for read alignment is extracted with information include:

 ### Building graph
 + Multiple reference graph is visualised by Bandage